dscc-admin-ch/lomas/docs/source/server_managing_dataset.rst

 Once the type of dataset is figured out, one can modify the file `dataset_collection.yaml` in the folder `server/data/collections`.

-Example with our fake dataset, the administrator need to add this information (local example).
+Example with our fake dataset, the administrator needs to add this information (local example).

 .. code-block:: yaml